 Two exhibitions have been confirmed for 2018.
 The Gateshead Heritage Centre Exhibition, normally held in Summertime, has been set back to the end of October because of commitments by St Mary’s to The Great Exhibition of the North which took place between June and September.
 The St Mary’s Exhibition will now start on 30th Oct and end on 8th Dec.
 Your painting details need to be provided by Friday 5th October and the paintings handing-in day is the 26th October.

 The annual exhibition at The Shipley Art Gallery has been confirmed with the opening and preview taking place on the 17th November.
 The Exhibition will continue until the 22nd December 2018.
-Members' entry forms should be submitted on the 19th October and the art handing-in date which was originally the 2nd November has been moved back to the 9th.
+Members' art handing-in date which was originally the 2nd November has been moved back to the 9th.

 Mapping Contemporary Art in Heritage Environment: Creation, Consumption and Exchange.

 GAS members have asked to form a Focus Group that will feed into the above Heritage Sites project in assisting with its aims;

 -To map the trajectory of contemporary visual art in heritage sites in the UK,

 -To understand how artists engage with the heritage context in the creation of contemporary art for heritage properties,

 -To analyse how contemporary artworks commissioned for these contexts are received and consumed by heritage property visitors.

 The first meeting took place at the Shipley Gallery on 27th April 2018.
 The Society's involvement will continue with visits to Gibside, Cherryburn and Holy Trinity Church, Sunderland as part of the study.